• Home

 Surface: Asphalt

-Click to enlarge a map of the Bassett Creek Regional Trail.
+Go to http://www.threeriversparks.org/trails/bassett-creek-trail.aspx for a map and information on the Bassett Creek Trail.

 Surface: Asphalt